MikeBidinger/Web_Dev/TreeView/README.md

 <h1>TreeView</h1>

-<p>Creating a TreeView by tranforming a JavaScript object into a hierarchical HTML collapsable TreeView.</p>
+<p>Creating a TreeView by tranforming a JavaScript object (JSON format) into a hierarchical HTML collapsable TreeView.</p>